open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/architecture.md

 (1) computation/decision and (2) execution, and the actual execution against the target cluster will be completely off-loaded into the managed cluster.
-The hub cluster won't directly request against the real clusters, instead it just persists its prescriptions delcaratively for each cluster, and the klusterlet will be actively pulling the prescriptions from the hub and doing the execution.
+The hub cluster won't directly request against the real clusters, instead it just persists its prescriptions declaratively for each cluster, and the klusterlet will be actively pulling the prescriptions from the hub and doing the execution.
 Hence, the burden of the hub cluster will be greatly relieved because the hub cluster doesn't need to either deal with flooding events from